-The Management Board is also responsible for reviewing results, evaluating the effectiveness of sustainability initiatives, and making informed decisions based on these findings to ensure that the organization's activities align with its sustainability goals and address identified impacts on the economy, environment, and society.
+The Top Management (corporate figures at the first organizational level) is also responsible for reviewing results, evaluating the effectiveness of sustainability initiatives, and making informed decisions based on these findings to ensure that the organization's activities align with its sustainability goals and address identified impacts on the economy, environment, and society.
 Additionally, periodic reviews of the organization's due diligence and impact management processes are conducted to enable continuous monitoring and improvement.

-The Management Board assigns responsibility for overseeing the organization's impacts on the economy, environment, and society through a well-structured approach, ensuring sustainability is embedded in the daily operations.
+The Top Management assigns responsibility for overseeing the organization's impacts on the economy, environment, and society through a well-structured approach, ensuring sustainability is embedded in the daily operations.
 Department heads and managers have the responsibility to integrate sustainable practices within their respective areas, aligning their actions with the Company's core values and strategic objectives.
 This decentralized method ensures a comprehensive and effective approach to managing impacts across the organization.

-The Management Board is also responsible for reviewing and approving the reported information in this document, including the organization's material topics and assesses the reported information and uses it as a basis for decision-making.
+The Top Management is also responsible for reviewing and approving the reported information in this document, including the organization's material topics and assesses the reported information and uses it as a basis for decision-making.
 They evaluate the organization's performance, identify areas for improvement, and provide guidance and feedback to senior executives and other employees responsible for managing impacts.